 What if I have not earned an undergraduate degree?

-Applicants who desire to pursue a master's degree without the prerequisite baccalaureate degree are strongly encouraged to apply to the College at Southwestern.
+Applicants who desire to pursue a master's degree without the prerequisite baccalaureate degree are strongly encouraged to apply to Scarborough College.

 What if my undergraduate degree was completed outside the United States?